 Note: The Siteimprove Data Privacy Module is a standalone product that can be purchased separately from the Content and Analytics Suites.
 Please contact us if you want to know more about the Siteimprove Data Privacy module.

-*The Data Privacy module currently looks for occurrences of names, phone numbers and email addresses, on your website.
+*The Data Privacy module currently looks for occurrences of phone numbers.
+Personal Identification numbers and email addresses on your website.